Anant-Madhok231/InsiderInfo/README.md

 # Insider Trade Ratio (ITR) Platform

+**Copyright (c) 2025 Anant Madhok.
+All Rights Reserved.**

 A Flask-based web application for analyzing stock market data and calculating Insider Trade Ratios to identify unusual trading patterns.

+> **⚠️ PROPRIETARY SOFTWARE**: This software is proprietary and confidential.
+Unauthorized copying, modification, distribution, or use is strictly prohibited without express written permission from the copyright holder.

 ## Features